EinSamstorch/IntelligentFactory/docs/HAL_Protocols/protocols.md

 - rst_str : rst_str tells the action result.
             It should be "success" if everything is ok.
 - extra_info : extra_info is that the action returns some info to Agent.
-  - For RFID, it can be the return value from read RFID action.
-  - For failure, it can be the reason why it fails.
+               For failure, it can be the reason why it fails.